 - Allow squash to cool and then proceed to peel it.

-- You can use your favorite type of quinoa - white, red, or black.
-I used a tri-color blend.
-To cut down on prep the day of, I make the quinoa in advance.
-Store cooked quinoa in an airtight container in the refrigerator.
-(See below for how to cook perfect quinoa!)
+- Quinoa: I use a tri-color blend, but you can use your favorite variety of quinoa - white, red, or black.
+Or, swap out the quinoa for your favorite grain, such as farro, brown rice or wild rice.
+To cut down on prep time, cook the grains in advance and store them in an airtight container in the refrigerator.
+(See below for tips on cooking perfect quinoa!)

-- You can peel and dice the squash a few days in advance.
+- Butternut Squash: You can peel and dice the squash a few days in advance.
 Store cubed squash in an airtight container in the refrigerator.

 - You can roast the squash a day in advance and then reheat it when ready to serve.
 To make the squash in advance, follow the directions in the recipe, making sure to roast the squash until just slightly al dente, about 18-20 minutes.
 When ready to serve, roast the squash for 12-15 minutes, or until fork tender and heated through, adding the cranberries to the pan during the last 5 minutes.